unifiedfx/automationfx-python/README.md

 A number of the API actions require a phone object to perfom the relevant action on.
 The API includes the 'queryPhone' and 'findPhone' functions to provide a simple and flexible way to obtain the relevant phone(s) to perform actions against.

-The AutomationFX REST API includes an [oData](http://www.odata.org/getting-started/basic-tutorial/) endpoint for all the phones availble on the system.
+The AutomationFX REST API includes an [oData](http://www.odata.org/getting-started/basic-tutorial/) endpoint for all the phones available on the system.
 This provides a flexible way to query for phones using a number of [Phone](https://github.com/unifiedfx/automationfx-python/blob/master/automationfx/models/phones.py) object properties such as DN, Description, DevicePool, IPAddress, User, Model, Location, Region

 * The 'findPhone' function returns a single Phone instance, if there are multiple matches it will be the first found
 * The 'queryPhone' function returns an array of Phone instances